-- Otherwise, the UE performs a DNS query using the Visited Country Emergency N3IWF FQDN for SNPN, as specified in TS 23.003 [19] to determine which SNPNs in the visited country support emergency services in untrusted non-3GPP access via N3IWF; and:
+- Otherwise, the UE performs a DNS query using the Visited Country Emergency N3IWF FQDN for SNPN, as specified in clause 28.3.2.2.6.3 of TS 23.003 [19] to determine which SNPNs in the visited country support emergency services in untrusted non-3GPP access via N3IWF; and:

-Editor's note: For example, the Visited Country Emergency N3IWF FQDN for SNPN may take the form: "sos.n3iwf.snpn-5gc.mcc<MCC>.visited-country.pub.3gppnetwork.org".
-Once this FQDN has been decided and added to TS 23.003 [19], this Editor's note will be removed.

 NOTE 1: Self-assigned NIDs are not supported, since a DNS cannot be properly configured for multiple SNPNs using the same self-assigned NID (i.e. in collision scenarios).

-- Once the UE has selected an SNPN, the UE selects a N3IWF for the selected SNPN by constructing Operator Identifier based emergency SNPN N3IWF FQDN.
+- Once the UE has selected an SNPN, the UE selects a N3IWF for the selected SNPN by constructing Operator Identifier based emergency SNPN N3IWF FQDN as specified in clause 28.3.2.2.6.4 of TS 23.003 [19].

-Editor's note: For example, the Operator Identifier based emergency SNPN N3IWF FQDN may take the form: "sos.n3iwf.5gc.nid<NID>.mnc<MNC>.mcc<MCC>.pub.3gppnetwork.org".
-Once this FQDN has been decided and added to TS 23.003 [19], this Editor's note will be removed.

 When an N3IWF has been selected, the UE initiates an Emergency Registration.
 If the Emergency Registration fails, the UE shall select another SNPN supporting emergency services in untrusted non-3GPP access.